Draft Day 2 (Watch, 2 ET): Overview, schedule, best available - WFIN Local News

 Top prospects remaining

-Below are quick scouting reports on the 10 highest-ranked players from MLB Pipeline’s Draft Top 250 who are still available.
-If they’re drafted on Day 2, especially in the early rounds, that’s usually an indication that they’ll turn pro.
+Below are quick scouting reports on the 11 highest-ranked players from MLB Pipeline’s Draft Top 250 who are still available.
+If they’re drafted on Day 2, especially in the early rounds, that’s usually an indication that they’ll turn pro because teams lose the bonus slot amount from their overall pool if the player doesn’t sign.

+Jack Hurley, OF, Virginia Tech (No. 36)A left-handed-hitting outfielder, Hurley makes a lot of contact and started tapping into his raw power in 2022 (14 homers) and carried it over into this season (17 home runs).
+He’s athletic enough to be given the chance to play center field at the next level and plays with a ton of energy.

+Travis Sykora, RHP, Round Rock HS, Tex.
+(No. 40)Physical and athletic, Sykora is one of the hardest throwers in the class, reaching triple digits with his fastball.
+He can throw his mid-80s slider and splitter for strikes, missing bats with both.
+The Texas recruit has some projection in his 6-foot-6 frame and is the kind of high-end high school arm who often gets taken when things get going in Round 3.

 Draft order